 I want to share Buffer’s Social Blog Calendar as an example.

 The calendar helps businesses manage their social media, plan ahead, track performance, reschedule, and do all sorts of organizational stuff that keep track of your activities.
+For the best results on social media, you can also use alternative tools like Hootsuite, Sprout Social, etc.

 We could say that, by being organized, Buffer has managed to get to the point where it is today in terms of brand awareness and organic traffic.